Net-Mist/style-transfer-tf2/Readme.md

 ![](imgs/20190414_163732_p.jpg)

+## Running the web app
+Go to webapp dir, create a folder "models" and put picasso model inside.
+You can download it [here](https://drive.google.com/open?id=16HS7a8h_n6ddv1LNgNHBQIxgBSsw1Xxu)
+Then run `docker-compose up`.

 ## Installation
 The easiest way to install this style transfer is by using docker.
 You need to install docker, docker-compose and nvidia-docker then run: `docker-compose build style-transfer`